phamquiluan/RCAEval/README.md

 ### Basic usage example

 RCAEval stores all the RCA methods in the `e2e` module (implemented in `RCAEval.e2e`).
+Available methods are: pc_pagerank, pc_randomwalk, fci_pagerank, fci_randomwalk, granger_pagerank, granger_randomwalk, lingam_pagerank, lingam_randomwalk, fges_pagerank, fges_randomwalk, ntlr_pagerank, ntlr_randomwalk, causalrca, causalai, run, microcause, e_diagnosis, baro, rcd, nsigma, and circa.

 A basic example to use BARO, an RCA baseline, to perform RCA are presented as follows,

 ```python
 # You can put the code here to a file named test.py